 - Funding to schools and public agencies that would supplant tax-supported, mandated services.

 - Expenses incurred prior to the grant award date

 Guidelines and Application

-The Fund for Homeless Women seeks proposals that address one or more of the following grantmaking priorities:
+The Fund for Homeless Women seeks proposals from nonprofit organizations that address one or more of the following grantmaking priorities: